Great Dane Dog Breed Information and Characteristics

 Exercise and Space

 Danes enjoy walks, short jogs and sniffing sessions: aim for 90–120 minutes split through the day.
 Avoid repetitive high jumps that stress those long hind legs.
 Apartment‑living works if there is a lift, but most owners prefer a garden where the dog can safely explore.
-Inside, give them an orthopaedic bed big enough for their full length without curling.
+Inside, give them an orthopaedic dog bed big enough for their full length without curling.

 Training and Socialisation